 A Good Juicer Under $200

-In the price range, the Breville JE98XL Juice Fountain Plus 850-Watt Juice Extractor can’t be beat.
+In the price range, the Breville BJE430SIL the Juice Fountain Cold Plus 850-Watt Juice Extractor can’t be beat.
 Simply wash fruits and vegetables and let the juicer do the rest.
 Because of the extra wide loading chute, even larger foods like apples can be thrown in whole.

 This juicer takes mere seconds to juice, and it separates the froth from the juice.
 Choose the “low” setting for softer foods like tomatoes and the “high” setting for harder foods like apples or carrots.
 This machine is very easy to clean, as the parts are dishwasher-safe.
 The large-capacity pulp collector and juice jug allow you to run a good amount of juice before having to empty them.